 This is replacement for current video cameras in police cruisers. \$6,500 for each system, replacing one each year.
+Current cameras replaced in 2015; should be on a replacement cycle beginning in FY2017 or FY2018.

-Cruiser Replacement Cycle approx. \$30,000 per year Four-year cycle
+Cruiser Replacement Cycle

+approx. \$30,000 38,000 per yearFour-year cycle

 In FY05 the Town began a three-year rotation schedule for the three cruisers (previously a four-year cycle), which is anticipated to increase the trade-in value and reduce or maintain the current level of annual budget appropriations to purchase new cruisers without taking out long-term loans.
 In FY11 we moved to a four vehicle fleet, on a four-year replacement schedule.
 Within this cycle, a four-wheel drive vehicle will be purchased.
-During FY12 the Chief of Police has recommended going back to a five-vehicle fleet, and replacing two vehicles in FY2013, which has been done.
-One vehicle was acquired on a lease which carries a multi-year payment.
+During FY12 the Chief of Police has recommended going back to a five-vehicle fleet, and replacing two vehicles in FY2013, which has been done in all years since.
+The Selectboard may decide a lease/purchase combination to keep vehicles to a three-year rotation to save repair costs.